szaydel/integraty/docs/integraty/xstring.md

 ):
 ```

-For each line from input, split line on `sep` and treat the substring
+A groupby function, which for each line based on the key function in
-with index specified in `column` as the key for grouping lines with
+`key_func` adds the line to an already existing group, or creates and
+adds it to a new group if the derived key is first seen.
+The final
-matching key(s).
-The final product is a dictionary where each key maps
+product is a dictionary where each key maps to a list of one or more
-to a list of all lines where this key is a substring with the same index
-specified in `column`.
+lines.

 #### Arguments

-- `column` *int, optional* - Index of column to perform groupby.
-Defaults to 0.
+key_func (Callable[[str], Any]): For each line generate a key to establish a group to which the line will be added.
-- `sep` *str, optional* - Separator character.
+- `sub_pattern` *str, optional* - Substitution regex pattern.
 Defaults to None.
-- `sub_pattern` *string, optional* - Substitution regex pattern.
-Defaults to None.
-- `replacement` *string, optional* - Text with which to replace all matches of `sub_pattern`.
+- `replacement` *str, optional* - Text with which to replace all matches of `sub_pattern`.
 Defaults to None.
 - `pattern` *str, optional* - Select lines matching pattern.
 Defaults to None.
 - `exclude` *bool, optional* - Invert pattern matching.
 Defaults to False.